 These answers to frequently asked questions are general guidelines only and do not constitute legal advice.Please consult directly with an attorney for advice that applies to you.

 NFTs are exploding in popularity despite relying on a technology many still find confusing and opaque.
 As with any new technology, NFTs present incredible opportunities for innovation in the world of digital goods.
 Musicians hope to directly distribute their music to paying fans, artists can sell unique digital prints and the NBA can give fans the ability to “own” the clip of a game-winning three-pointer.
 However, NFTs are also a wild west rife with the potential for abuse and fraud.
 Because no court has ruled on an NFT dispute yet, the intellectual property (IP) and contractual issues raised by NFT transactions remain murky.
 To help explain some of these issues and nuances, Lutzker & Lutzker has created these FAQs.

-In most cases, the only right received is to claim ownership of the token and to exclude others from claiming ownership of the token.
+A. In most cases, the only right received is to claim ownership of the token and to exclude others from claiming ownership of the NFT.

-Yes.
+A. Yes.
 The IRS considers any crypto-for-crypto exchange taxable.
 This includes purchasing an NFT with cryptocurrency, trading one NFT for a different NFT and selling an NFT for cryptocurrency.
-Capital gains and/or income taxes may apply, depending on the specifics of the transactions.
-It would be best for both buyers and sellers to consult with a tax professional to determine what taxes are due for each sale.